• litotes •

 Part of Speech: Noun

-Meaning: A double negative that emphasizes the positive, as an investment that is not without risk (meaning it has a risk).
+Meaning: A double negative that emphasizes the positive, as 'an investment that is not without risk', meaning "it has some risk".

 Notes: Today's Good Word does not change in the plural: many litotes.
 An expression that uses litotes is litotic and, yes, you may speak litotically.
 Litotes is the opposite of hyperbole, rhetorical exaggeration.
 It is one side of an interesting characteristic of language: the negation of an opposite is more positive than the negation of the positive itself.
 For example, in the series, (1) good, (2) not bad, (3) not good, (4) bad, notice that not good, implies WORSE than "not bad".
 In fact, not bad means rather good and not good means rather bad!

 In Play: Litotes is often used to soften the blow of an uncomfortable truth, as when your friend says that your blind date is "not unattractive".
 So, he is not attractive but that is better than "not attractive".
 Litotes can also reflect an ironic emphasis in reverse: "While I wasn't looking forward to the reception, the food made it not at all unpleasant."